 - If an issue is closed, the card will be moved to a done cell.

 - If an issue is reopened, the card will be moved to the default cell for the board.

 Link commits and pull requests to ScrumDo cards

 Available commit message commands

-Tag commit or merge request to ScrumDo card
+Tag commit or pull request to ScrumDo card